ParaCoToUl/noarr-pipelines/docs/scheduler.md

 }
 ```

 The pipeline initialization is performed automatically, but can also be performed manually.
-The following code initializes the pipeline manually, but behaves in the exact same way as the previous example (previously, the initialization was performed just before the first scheduler step):
+The following code initializes the pipeline manually, but behaves in the same way as the previous example (previously, the initialization was performed just before the first scheduler step):

 ```cpp
 DebuggingScheduler scheduler;